Krupamc/Research-2026-LSTM/README.md

 In this folder there are several files:
 - A requirements.txt in order for you to download the dependencies to run these files for yourself. (more on this in the [Installation guide](#setup-and-installation))
 - A `models` folder containing the saved scaler `.joblib` files and the Linear Regression `.joblib` model files.
 (Naive requires no model as it is just a formula)
+- A `unused_models` folder containing other model prototypes.
+(Like the LSTM models and a few Linear Regression variations)
+- All of the notebooks contain code for each final model.
+(A lot of this code is redundant which is why it was all summed up in the [Terminal Program](#training-program))

 ---